hn05012/archi-video/README.md

 # 🏛️ Archi-Video

-Turn **architectural renderings** into short, cinematic videos with subtle motion.
+Turn architectural renderings into short, cinematic videos with subtle motion.
-The goal is to help architects present static renders more dynamically while staying faithful to the original images.
+The goal is to help architects present static renders more dynamically while staying faithful to the original images using Gen AI (diffusion models).
-Future versions will explore **Generative AI** (e.g., diffusion, ControlNets) for richer video effects.

 ---

 ## 🚀 Features (so far)